How often should you bathe your horse?

 - Is his coat full of naturally occurring oils?
 If yes, you may not want to shampoo too much or too often.
 If your horse is the Sahara desert, I would do my best with a curry, vacuum, and rinse so that the oils can build up over time.
 Some horses are oilier than others!

-You can see that this horse has great natural oils - a stream of water beads up on him!
+You can see that this horse has great natural oils – a stream of water turns into beads.
 It’s totally safe and fine to shampoo, just know that you may remove some of these oils in the process.

 - What’s your show or clinic schedule like?
 If you have a show or big clinic next week, I would skip the shampoo this week and wait until just before the show, that way you are getting a big bang for your buck, and he’s had an extra week to get oilier (and probably dirtier) on his own.

 - Is there a medical reason to shampoo?
-If you suspect rain rot, scratches, or other skin issue, a shampoo can be part of the treatment.
-(Be sure to get help from your Veterinarian in diagnosing skin issues, many of the treatment shampoos are very specific about what they treat and are available only from Vets.)
+If you suspect rain rot, scratches, or another skin issue, a shampoo can be part of the treatment.
+Be sure to get help from your Veterinarian in diagnosing skin issues, many of the treatment shampoos are very specific about what they treat and are available only from Vets.
 This may also be a case in which you can spot shampoo certain areas of your horse.
-Sometimes with special shampoos there is a schedule of very frequent treatments.
+Sometimes with special shampoos, there is a schedule of very frequent treatments.

 - What’s your favorite shampoo?
 This will also determine how often you shampoo.
-I use a mild shampoo for general cleaning, which can be generally be used more often than a blueing shampoo designed for making white pop, which tend to be more drying.
+I use a mild shampoo for general cleaning, which can be generally be used more often than a blueing shampoo designed for making white pop.

 - How much hot water do you have?
 If it’s winter, and I’m thinking “shampoo or perish”, I first make sure I have enough hot water to rinse all of the shampoo from my horse!
-So, I can’t be the third person in the washrack.
 I want to make sure my horse is comfortable through the whole bath.